Art and Design:

 Art and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.

 Pupils at Birchensale are given opportunities within their weekly art lessons to experiment with a range of styles and media, to create 2D and 3D works of art and to develop knowledge of artists and their art.
 Lessons are fun but challenging and methods can be adapted to suit individual strengths and weaknesses.

-There are two art teachers- Mrs Bowles and Ms Hewitt (Year 5 pupils are taught by Year 5 form tutors) who each teach half a year of art.
-Swap over happens after February half term.
+There are two specialist art teachers - Mrs Bowles and Ms Hewitt (Year 5 pupils are taught by Year 5 form tutors) who each teach half-a-year of art.
+Swap over happens after February half-term.

 Key Stage 2

-They then follow a scheme of work entitled "Fish!" where they have opportunities to draw with cotton buds and chalk, to model in clay, to produce sketchbook pages of research and design work and to finally experiment with layers of metallic papers and net to create a textile fish.
+They then follow a scheme of work entitled "Fish!" where they have opportunities to draw with cotton buds and chalk, to model in clay, to produce sketchbook pages of research and design work and to finally experiment with textiles.

-Year 6 pupils' first project is architecture.
+Year 6 pupils' first project is Architecture.
 They study the work of John Piper and Friedensreich Hundertwasser and develop techniques including collage, resist, press print, pastel work and painting.
 They study perspective and build a clay house.

 Key Stage 2 Art Work

 Year 7’s first project is The Lion’s Peace poster competition, in which we have annual success!
 We explore the themes of peace, love and understanding around the world in creating a graphic piece of art work.
 Pupils then explore African art and artefacts with a focus on masks.
 They learn about artist Romuald Hazoume and emulate his style when they create a sculpture from junk.